mcp-shark/aauth-explorer/README.md

 ## Overview

-AAuth Knowledge Graph is an interactive, browser-based visualization of the [AAuth (Autonomous Authorization)](https://www.aauth.dev/) protocol.
+AAuth Knowledge Graph is an interactive, browser-based visualization of the [AAuth (Agent Authorization)](https://www.aauth.dev/) protocol.
 It maps every participant, token, and protocol flow as a navigable graph — letting developers, architects, and protocol implementers explore AAuth's signing schemes, access modes, mission governance, and advanced patterns in a single unified view.

 No build step.
 No dependencies to install.
 Open `index.html` and explore.